 The research microorganism being used is gram-negative and gram-positive bacteria that could be harmful to humans and have seen positive outcomes.

 Kohli said his initial idea was to make a device that could go in masks to self-sanitize with hope it will protect people from COVID-19 more than they already do.
-He involved PhD chemistry students Aswad Ali and Annie Vargas-Lizarazo and began research.
+He involved PhD chemistry students Aswad Ali and Annie Vargas-Lizarazo, Nehal Mazumder and highschool student Gitanjali Kohli and began research.

-“So, we needed copper two (CuO) and then we needed to make the surface conductive, so we also have that kind of resources here,” Ali said.
+“So, we needed copper in a form of plus one and then we needed to make the surface conductive, so we also have that kind of resources here,” Ali said.
 “We started doing one step at a time, and then those experiments, we ultimately made some devices, and we tested those devices for the microbe deactivation.
 We started with two different bacteria, gram-positive and gram-negative bacteria from Dr. Hamilton-Brehm’s lab, and then it showed us promising results.”

-The device itself is a small steel wool type of material in the middle for current flow.
+The device itself consists of a surgical mask containing copper and silver .
 It requires four batteries with opposite wires on both sides that will react to make the voltage current that powers it.

 Ali said when potential is applied to the microbes in a medium like water, it will produce a reactive oxygenated and chlorinated species.

-“Through the chemical reaction between the material we have here, our active material here is copper II and for the conduction,” Ali said.
-“To make it conductive, we add silver nanoparticles.
-So combining all of these, it has a chemistry.”
+“Through the chemical reaction between the material (copper I and water) we have here, our active material here is copper II and for the conduction,” Ali said.
+“To make it conductive, we add a thin silver coating.
+So combining all of these, it has [the appropriate] chemistry to make it work.”

 The use of gram-negative and positive bacteria is the resource they have at the school, and both have differences in resistance towards infections.